Nezness/mywork/README.md

 - AWS SAA

 ## Overview(EN)
-This repository is a portfolio of projects and implementations I have developed while working toward becoming an Infrastructure Engineer.
+This repository is a portfolio of projects and implementations I have developed while working toward becoming an Cloud Engineer.

 ## Directory Descriptions
 coding_samples/ Source code for scripts and configuration files (e.g., Terraform) // Contains my learning materials and created assets.